 Samira A. Nazem

-Samira A. Nazem is the CBF’s Director of Pro Bono and Court Advocacy.
+Samira A. Nazem is the CBF’s Associate Director of Advocacy and Programs.
 Samira leads the CBF’s advocacy efforts with the courts for policies promoting access to justice, including policies that make the courts and administrative agencies more user friendly for people without lawyers.
 She also leads the CBF’s pro bono efforts, working with lawyers, firms, corporations, the courts, and pro bono and legal aid organizations to maximize the impact of pro bono work.

 A proud native of Omaha, Nebraska, Samira has resided in Chicago since 2007.
 She currently lives in the Lakeview neighborhood with her husband and two daughters.